KaiwenHuu/kaiwenhuu.github.io/notes/machinelearning/rnn.md

 $$
 \hat{W},\hat{V},\hat{U} \in \underset{W,V,U}{\arg \min} \left\{-\sum_{i=1}^n\sum_{t=1}^{T_i} \log{P{(y_{it}\mid x_{it}, W, V, U)}}\right\}
 $$

+ RNNs can have more than one layer (Deep RNN) and the network can also be bi-directional (Bi-Directional RNN); just like in english sentences it makes sense that the latter part of the sequence dictates what the word in the previous part means.
+However, with a Bi-Directional RNN the network must be acyclic.

 However, there are major drawbacks with this approach: